CCOG for ED 100 Fall 2023

 Outcome Assessment Strategies

-Students’ progress will be evaluated and criteria for assigning a course grade by the following tools: written assignments, quiz, small group problem solving, discussion/debate of current issues, portfolio of pre-employment materials, and attendance/participation.
+Students’ progress will be evaluated and criteria for assigning a course grade by the following tools: written assignments, presentations, quiz, discussion/debate of current issues, portfolio of pre-employment materials, and attendance/participation.
+Options for culturally appropriate presentations have been built into every assignment such as video, collage, brochure, visuals, and comics, allowing for diverse learners to best express themselves.

 Course Content (Themes, Concepts, Issues and Skills)

-- Describe the various roles of paraeducators in school settings.
+Describe the various roles of paraprofessional educators, teachers and other jobs in school settings.

 Human RelationsHours: 90

-• Gather and prepare pre-employment materials (e.g., resume, cover letter, requests for letters of reference) to present themselves as viable candidates in the workplace.
+- Gather and prepare pre-employment materials (e.g., resume, cover letter, interviewing) to present themselves as viable candidates in the workplace.